 - Surgery for sinusitis – if there are structural issues (like polyps, deviated septum or other blockages) then surgery may help.
 However surgery doesn’t always help.
 It is an expensive, very uncomfortable and often painful thing to go through and should always be a last resort.

 Chinese Medicine Treatment for Sinus Pain

-Acupuncture and Chinese herbal treatment may help with pain relief and management
+Acupuncture and supplement treatment may help with pain relief and management

 We’ll also provide guidance on what foods to avoid so you don’t aggravate your condition and to speed up recovery.